 #11 Since I often have a song stuck in my head and also wake up with music in my head, I don’t turn on music that often.

 #12 I already was a jazz pianist, language trainer, worked in logistics, until I finally settled in HR.
-So no, I am not trained in baking or cooking, I am just a passionate baker, all home-trained with trial and error.
+So no, I am not trained in baking or cooking, I am just a passionate baker, all home-trained by trial and error.

-#13 I probably have worked in so many professions because I studied Humanities, German as a Foreign Language and English were my two majors.
+#13 I probably have worked in so many professions because I studied Humanities; German as a Foreign Language and English were my two majors.

 #14 I am a grammar nazi and cringe when people speak poorly in German, which happens more often than you think.